riccardoperra/solid-codemirror/README.md

 solid-codemirror **will not be a replacement** for all the modules of CodeMirror6, but will try to provide only the primitives necessary to integrate them in SolidJS.

-Each extension which you need to develop your editor **must be** installed individually.
+Each extension which you need to develop your editor **must be** installed individually and integrated individually.

 ## Extensions